hadynz/calendar-app-challenge/README.md

 [![Build Status](https://travis-ci.org/hadynz/calendar-app-challenge.svg)](https://travis-ci.org/hadynz/calendar-app-challenge)

-Calendar app coding challenge
+Calendar app coding challenge.

 ## Introduction
-...
+I was approached by an organisation to do a very intriguing coding challenge as part of their recruitment process.
+The challenge had three basic rules (detailed in the following section) and a screenshot of the expected output's look and feel.

-## Coding Challenge
+## The Code Challenge

 Given a set of events, render the events on a single day calendar (similar to Outlook, Calendar.app, and Google Calendar).
 There are several properties of the layout: